delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ```

 You can tell them from others because they respond differently to the `typeof`
 operator.
-See how the types are text strings:
+Notice how the types are text strings:

 ```js
 typeof true;